Implementing an Accessible & Universally-Designed Lion Strong Strategy

 - Built-in extended time for timed assessments (80 minutes for an exam designed for 40 minutes means 100% extended time for all).

 Keep in mind that while UDL is meant to maximize course access and learning outcomes for students, this framework will never completely eliminate the need for accommodations, HOWEVER, the need for accommodations will be reduced as barriers are removed.

 Current Students with Accommodations

-Current ARC students who have already been approved for accommodations in past semesters have been encouraged to submit any additional accommodation request updates for Fall 2020 by mid-July.
+Current ARC students who have already been approved for accommodations in past semesters have been encouraged to submit any additional accommodation request updates for Spring 2021.
 While student accommodation memos will still be updated and distributed, faculty are strongly encouraged to consider how UDL may be meshed with their current course design so that transmission of student accommodation memos is greatly reduced.

 Some of the most commonly-requested accommodations include: